datanav/docs/core-principles.rst

 even the most complicated dataflow self-documented.
 All data can be traced back to its origin, inspected at any point in a flow, and the data quality completely trustworthy.

+.. rubric:: Continuous enrichment of data and data model pattern

+Data enrichment is the merging of related data from multiple sources to the data platform.
+Data enrichment in Sesam is continuous, all systems can at any time make data available to the data platform, and onto the systems that need it.
+Although care should be taken in the design of the data model pattern.
+Indeed, positive feedback loops can occur and updated data could trigger more updates in a back and forth infinite loop.
+There are a few tools to prevent this phenomenon, for exemple identify merged entities as such and prevent source pipe to re process them.

+Certain updates might also require to be applied to the whole dataset.
+Sesam offers a completeness mechanism that allows any processing of the data being updated to be put on hold until the whole dataset has been processed.
+Note that this mechanism can impede performances of the node when applies to a large global.

+Data enrichment and semantic correlation can bind together conflicting data.
+It is important to define who/which system has the authority and identify the trustworthy elements within the data platform.
+The "golden record" is the result of this labelling, it encompasses the set of elements that are deemed trustworthy and up to date.